SheryllD/diabetic_retinopathy_ml/about.md

 # Diabetic Retinopathy Prediction

 ### What is Diabetic Retinopathy?
-Diabetic Retinopathy (DR) is a progressive eye condition caused by damage to the blood vessels in the retina — the light-sensitive layer at the back of the eye — due to prolonged high blood sugar levels.
+Diabetic Retinopathy (DR) is a progressive eye condition caused by damage to the blood vessels in the retina (the light-sensitive layer at the back of the eye).
+Due to prolonged high blood sugar levels.
 It is one of the leading causes of vision loss and blindness among working-age adults globally.

 DR affects individuals with Type 1 or Type 2 diabetes, and its progression can be silent in early stages, making regular screening and early detection crucial.